Parth731/MERN-stack-tutorial/readme/node/hr-introduction.md

 3.  **career gap between greeksoft and green apex company can we explain**

-    - During the time between my position at Greeksoft Technologies and Green Apex Solutions, I faced some personal challenges that required my full attention.
-However, I used this period as an opportunity to refine my problem-solving and time management skills, both of which I believe are highly relevant to this role.
-Additionally, I completed a frontend development certification course, which further enhanced my technical expertise.
-This has prepared me to contribute effectively from day one in my next role.
+    - During my time between Greeksoft Technologies and Green Apex Solutions, I faced personal challenges that helped me improve my problem-solving and time management skills.
+I also completed a frontend development certification, further strengthening my technical expertise.
+This experience has prepared me to contribute effectively in my next role from day one.

 4.  **why you will choose first embedded system then web development field?**